Skip to Content

 Ying Yuan, PhD

-The Biostatistics/Bioinformatics Core for MD Anderson Cancer Center SPORE in Brain Cancer is a comprehensive, multilateral resource for the design of basic science experiments and clinical trials, and appropriate statistical analysis of the resulting data.
+The Biostatistics and Bioinformatics Core for the MD Anderson Cancer Center SPORE in Brain Cancer is a comprehensive, multilateral resource for the design of basic science experiments and clinical trials, and appropriate statistical analysis of the resulting data.
 The Biostatistics and Bioinformatics Core incorporates sound experimental design principles that enhance interpretability of study results, performs data analyses using appropriate methodology, and contributes to interpretation of results through written reports and frequent interaction with project investigators.
-Thus, from inception to reporting, translational experiments benefit from SPORE resources which are used to augment existing M.D.
-Anderson Cancer Center Biostatistics and Bioinformatics resources.
+Thus, from inception to reporting, translational experiments benefit from SPORE resources which are used to augment existing MD Anderson Cancer Center Biostatistics and Bioinformatics resources.
 The Biostatistics and Bioinformatics Core collaborates with all project investigators to facilitate the timely publication of all data collected under the Brain Cancer SPORE program.

 To serve all proposed SPORE Projects, as well as the Career Enhancement and Developmental Research Programs, the Biostatistics/Bioinformatics Core has the following objectives: